 It goes without saying that all three – halogen, xenon and LED headlights need regular maintenance including cleaning.
 Before making a purchase, figure out the cleaning process of them, and invest in a high quality headlight cleaner.
 This will prevent maintenance issues later down the road.

 Different headlight technologies are available on the market; however, the two most used and affordable ones at the moment and halogen and xenon headlights.
-HID xenon technology has been brought to the wide public way more than half a century later than halogen, but still has its drawbacks in terms of compatibility.
+HID xenon technology has been brought to the wide public way more than half a century later than halogen, but still has its drawbacks in terms of compatibility with many people hiring professionals to fit HID Kits to their cars for them.
 So, which headlight technology is better between them?

 So, why is the halogen headlamp so widely spread throughout automotive industry?
 Their main advantage is represented by the long life expectancy.
 In other words, halogen bulbs should last more than your car if not tampered with or physically damaged in any way.
 Still, even if it happens to fail, replacing a halogen light bulb is cheap and doesn’t require advanced mechanics knowledge to do it, but only common sense and some practical abilities.